justinchuah2001/testing_strategies/A2 Test Strategy.md

 ## Spec 5: Navigation

 For spec 5,  the application should provide a navigation mechanism, which user can navigate through days, months and years to view the details of events.
 To achieve this, a function **terminal\_ui** is created for users to look through the events in the calendar and also be able to search for an event by using event name, date or keywords of the event.
+**terminal\_ui** is done by having the users choose their desired viewing format of the calendar which is either by Year, Month or Day, then the user can increase/decrease their desired view by one change the view.
+To allow the user to search for events, a function called **search\_event** is created which grabs all the events with the event name/keywords searched.

 ## Spec 6: Import and Export

 For spec 6, the application should support importing and exporting of events in JSON format and should compatible with Windows, Ubuntu and OSX operating systems, so function **export\_event** and **import\_event** is used to importing and exporting in this application.
+Export event is done by having the application to search for a specific event using its event id, then it will write it onto a json file.
+Import event is done by reading the json file and extracting the required details to insert the event in the calendar.

 # Test Suites: